 - Pour over sweet potato gnocchi.

-- Pour over oven-roasted asparagus, broccoli, cauliflower, or potato wedges.
+- Pour over oven-roasted asparagus, broccoli, roasted cauliflower, or potato wedges.

 - Instead of gravy, try this sauce over your mashed potatoes.